K3S/ibmi-ai-workers/quickstart-1/index.md

 - **Production-shape PHP worker code.** The PHP we're running is ~150 lines.
 The production version is structured into classes (Provider, ProfileResolver, Logger, etc.).
 See [The PHP worker]({% link php-worker/index.md %}) for the production shape.
 - **Full V1 contract validation.** The PHP worker assumes well-formed requests.
 Production validates aggressively.
 - **AI profile resolution.** Provider, model, and key are hardcoded.
 Production looks them up per `profile_ref`.
+- **Reply queue cleanup if a worker crashes.** The demo's worker creates `RPLY_000001` at startup and deletes it at shutdown.
+If the worker crashes between those two points, the queue is orphaned.
+For the demo, you can `DLTDTAQ` it manually.
+Production needs a daily cleanup job that finds queues belonging to no-longer-running jobs and removes them.
+See [Operating in production]({% link operations/index.md %}).
+- **Recovery from missing replies.** The demo waits 60 seconds for a reply and marks the row `TIMEOUT` if none arrives.
+Production may want to retry, alert ops, or surface the problem to the user.
+The contract is the worker's commitment to send a reply, but RPG must always handle the case where the reply doesn't come (because PHP crashed, the IBM i rebooted, etc.).

 These are all topics covered in later chapters.